-Investor Asks on the Digital Rights and AI Accountability
+Investor Statement and Asks on Digital Rights and AI Accountability

 Under the UN Guiding Principles on Business and Human Rights, all companies are expected to conduct effective human rights due diligence to ensure that they are not causing, contributing to, or linked to human rights abuses through their direct or indirect actions.
 This includes actions within the digital space which negatively affect peoples' rights online; such as privacy, anti-discrimination, and freedom of expression.